fandango-fuzzer/fandango-fuzzer.github.io/_sources/Parsing.md

 ### Grammar

-The option `--format=grammar` outputs the parsed tree as a (highly specialized) grammar.
+The option `--format=grammar` outputs the parsed tree as a (highly specialized) grammar, in which children are indented under their respective parents.
-This is useful for creating and refining a grammar from a sample file.
+This is useful for debugging, but also for creating a grammar from a sample file and then generalizing it.

 ```shell
 $ echo -n '2025-01-27' | fandango parse -f iso8601.fan -o - --format=grammar